jinlibao/Pandoc-LaTeX-Templates/README.md

 └── Problem.Sets
 ```

-The root folder can be a folder for one specific course, say MATH5200 (Real Variables), which contains several subfolders, like Homework, Lecture.Notes, Problem.Sets, etc. And in the folder Homework, there are also several different subfolders such 1, 2, 3, … which refers to all the homework in the semester.
+The root folder can be a folder for one specific course, say MATH5200 (Real Variables), which contains several subfolders, like `Homework`, `Lecture.Notes`, `Problem.Sets`, etc. And in the folder Homework, there are also several different subfolders such `1`, `2`, `3`, … which refers to all the homework in the semester.

 ### Usage